leongxingyu/tp/docs/team/_EdmundTangg.md

 In the event that the user only remember certain keywords of the product's name, the user can use this command to obtain more information about the product.
 In addition, most commands require the PID of the product to run.
-Tis command allows the user to obtain the PID of the product that they want
+This command allows the user to obtain the PID of the product that they want

 <br/>